Are you planning to start your own website but confused how to get started? Then this article is for you!

 After your account is created, log in with your credentials.

 Now, type in your desired domain name in the box and click on the ‘Search’ button.
 This will show you if the domain you want is available.
+You can also use domain name generators to find creative ideas for your domain.

 If the domain name that you want is available, your screen will resemble the one below.
 You need to click on ‘Add to Cart’.